brow/brow.github.io/index.md

 # Tom Brow

 I design and build software for human use.
-For the last 11 years, I've focused on native iOS apps.
+For the last 12 years, I've focused on native iOS apps.

-I'm sometimes available for [consulting](/consulting).
+Today I lead iOS development at [Chalk](https://chalkapp.com).

 Previously I cofounded [Pod](/pod) and led iOS development at [Asana](https://asana.com).